DamiaoRA/atrdw/README.md

 # ATrDW

-Analytical Processing for Multiple Aspect Trajectory
+This project is a back-end framework for semantic trajectory.
+The framework is an Analytical Processing for Multiple Aspect Trajectory, which handles raw data and the aspects of trajectories and loads trajectory data from a dataset into a single Aspect Trajectory Data Warehouse (ATrDW) schema.

 # Scripts